 But since there is some level of value inside the PDF, means you’re getting something for your 15 dollars.

-So on that note, I’m classing ‘SIB’ as a Borderline SCAM.
+So on that note, I’m classing ‘SIB’ as a Borderline SCAM, that’s not recommended.

-Before you head off, check out a better solution to earning a FULL-TIME affiliate income on the internet – one that ACTUALLY works for newbies and seasoned marketers…
+Before you head off, check out a better solution to earning a full-time affiliate income – one that ACTUALLY works for newbies and seasoned marketers…

 Your Friend, Neil 😀